-By undertaking the online tests and/or exercises, you are confirming that you are the person named on the application and you agree to complete the test or exercise honestly and without assistance.
-By accessing or attempting any test/exercise materials or interview you are agreeing to be bound by the terms set out in the Statement of Practice for this competition.
+By undertaking any required online tests or exercises, you are confirming that you are the person named on the application and agreeing to complete the test or exercise honestly and without assistance.
+By accessing or attempting any test/exercise materials or attending for interview you are agreeing to be bound by the terms set out in the Statement of Practice for this competition.